Facade: High-Precision Insider Threat Detection Using Deep Contextual Anomaly Detection

-\subsection{Limitations}
+\section{Limitations}

+\textbf{Recall vs. False Positive Rate.} There is a trade-off between recall and false positive rate, as shown in our evaluation using ROC curves.
+Increasing recall at the expense of a higher false positive rate could increase the number of detected attacks, but at the cost of requiring more security analysts and financial resources.
+Ultimately, the decision depends on an organization's budget and its risk tolerance.

+\textbf{Benchmark.} The sensitive nature of the data makes it impossible to share with the public.
+Furthermore, there are no suitable public benchmarks available.
+Consequently, we are unable to either share our data or utilize a benchmark for comparison.
+This is a limitation of a realistic evaluation in a production corporate environment rather than a constraint specific to this research.

+\textbf{Prior Work.} Unfortunately, we do not have a point of comparison for our system.
+However, we believe this work will be a valuable contribution to the field of enterprise insider threat detection.
+To this end, we open sourced \fc's model code, along with a reference implementation of our action and context featurization pipelines.
+This enables implementations of \fc outside of \ggl and establishes a baseline for future insider detection systems.

-Because events are contextualized per user, \fc's main limitation is that it is not able to detect malicious actions that are indistinguishable from everyday user actions.
+\textbf{Contextual Detection Gap.} Because events are contextualized per user, \fc's main limitation is that it is not able to detect malicious actions that are indistinguishable from everyday user actions.
 This makes it unsuitable for detecting a rogue employee's access to sensitive files that are directly related and relevant to their work. \ggl relies on other defense mechanisms to address such threats.